How to write your personal statement in three steps

 Remember that you are trying to get into university

-You definitely want to show off your skills and your past experiences that make you a great candidate for Underwater Basket Weaving at the University of Atlantis.
+You definitely want to show off your skills and your past experiences that make you a great candidate for Underwater Basket Weaving at the University of Atlantis or whatever it is.
 However, you want to make sure that you demonstrate that you are not a finished product.
 You’re keen to learn more, push yourself further and develop your skills.
-Grovelling is a no no but make sure you communicate how your experience at university can help you to achieve your career dreams or engage in an academic community you have a passion for.
+Grovelling is a no no but make sure you communicate how your experience at university can help you to achieve your career dreams or engage in an academic community you are passionate about.